 - End of life & family donation discussions

 - Withdrawal of life sustaining treatment in DCD

 - The capacity to make informed ethical and legal choices in the context of organ donation and wider ICM practice

 - The ability to work productively with others, particularly Specialist Nurses

-This course is suitable for trainees in either paediatric or adult intensive care medicine.
-Priority is given to ST5+.
+This course is suitable for trainees in either paediatric or adult intensive care medicine, who are ST 5 +.